MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/mapmanager/importanchors (POST)**

-Indicates to the system which anchors should be used be currently used.
+Indicates to the system which anchors should be used.
 Can be called on files that have been exported or uploaded.

 Parameters
 * FileName: Name of the anchors to be used.